Common Dental Implant Myths

 How It Works

 This is a common fear.
 Many people hold back from pursuing a dental implant, simply because they’re afraid the procedure might be too painful.
-However, this is not true.
-The procedure itself is pain-free.
+In reality, modern anesthesia keeps most patients comfortable throughout the procedure itself.
 As always after surgery, there may be some temporary discomfort, but your doctor will work very closely with you to ensure your comfort and ease.

 Myth #2: Dental Implants are expensive